nrgopal/homework01/homework02/README.md

 ## Installation

-### Install this project by cloning the repository, making the scripts executable, and adding them to your PATH.
+### Install this project by cloning the repository, making the scripts executable, and adding them to your PATH:

 git clone https://github.com/nrgopal/nrgopal-coe332/homework02